szabogabor91/gimlet-website/src/docs/configuring-policy-based-deploys.md

 It is mandatory to set either the `branch` or the `event` condition, and they can be also defined solo.
 If both are defined, the policy triggers if both conditions are satisfied.

-## Next steps

-- If you made a mistake, you might want to see how to [roll back](/gimletd/rolling-back)